Top 10 Best Metal Singers

 Keep rocking, Ben.
 You deserve the best.
 Hope you get to feeling better.
 I am wanting to come to a Breaking Benjamin concert so bad and bring my daughter with me for her first concert.
 Mine was NKOTB in 1990.
 I want hers to be you guys.

-25 Ian Gillan Ian Gillan is an English singer and songwriter.
-He originally found success as the lead singer and lyricist for Deep Purple, and the original singer on the rock opera concept album Jesus Christ Superstar by Andrew Lloyd Webber, where Gillan had the leading role (Jesus Christ).
+Ian Gillan Ian Gillan is an English singer and songwriter.
+He first gained fame as the lead singer and lyricist for Deep Purple, contributing to iconic songs such as Smoke on the Water.
+Gillan also performed the role of Jesus in the original 1970 rock‑opera concept album Jesus Christ Superstar, composed by Andrew... read more

 Give a listen to "Disturbing the Priest" by Black Sabbath.
 Really freakish and psychotic vocals.